HomeDirectoriesHow to Get Customers to Click on Your Directory Listings

 Test different CTAs regularly.
 What works for one business might not work for another.
 Try variations and track which ones generate not just clicks, but actual conversions.
 Data beats assumptions every time.

 Here’s a sobering fact: over 60% of directory searches happen on mobile devices.
-If your listing isn’t optimised for mobile viewing, you’re potentially losing more than half your clicks.
+If your listing isn’t optimised for mobile, you’re potentially losing more than half your clicks.
 Mobile users have different needs and behaviours than desktop users.

 Mobile screens mean less space and shorter attention spans.
-Your headline and first few words of description become even more needed.
-Front-load your most important information.
+Your headline and first few words of description matter even more.
+Put your most important information first.
 Don’t make mobile users scroll to find key details.

 Phone numbers should be clickable.
 Nothing frustrates mobile users more than having to memorise and manually dial a number.
-Most directories make numbers clickable automatically, but double-check yours works properly.
+Most directories make numbers clickable automatically, but double-check yours works.

-Keep paragraphs ultra-short for mobile reading.
+Keep paragraphs very short for mobile reading.
 What looks fine on desktop can be a wall of text on a phone.
-Aim for 2-3 sentences per paragraph maximum.
-Use line breaks liberally.
+Aim for 2-3 sentences per paragraph at most.
+Use line breaks freely.

 Quick Tip: Test your listing on an actual mobile device, not just a resized browser window.
 The experience can be surprisingly different.

 Load time matters enormously on mobile.
-If your listing includes images, ensure they’re optimised for web use.
-Large, uncompressed images can make your listing slow to load, causing impatient mobile users to move on.
+If your listing includes images, make sure they’re optimised for web use.
+Large, uncompressed images can slow your listing down and send impatient mobile users elsewhere.

 Start with baseline metrics.
 How many views does your listing get?
 How many clicks?
 What’s your click-through rate?
-Without knowing where you’re starting, you can’t measure improvement.
+If you don’t know where you’re starting, you can’t measure improvement.
 Most directories provide basic analytics.

 A/B testing doesn’t have to be complicated.
 Try changing just your headline for a month and see what happens.
 Then test a different CTA.
 Small, systematic changes help you understand what really moves the needle.